loserxiong/Moon/_posts/2019-11-18-project4-UX -of-democracy.md

 comments: false
 ---

-### UX of democracy

-partner: Felix, Ana, Ann, Lili
+Partner: Felix, Ana, Ann, Lili

 For this project, we were asked to design an experience that address the democratic process.
 And we are supposed to use two distinct research methods; Literature review and prototyping.